jakeclarey/STM32F446_VSCode/README.md

 Flash controller flashes the bin file to the controller.
 Whoa.. who could have guessed.

+Open UART Terminal is specific to Linux and MacOS and uses the `screen` command to work.
+I have not yet found a good alternative for Windows, but you can always use a terminal emulator like TeraTerm.
+To exit this terminal, press `Cmd+A Cmd+K` and then type `Y`. *This will be used for viewing redirected printf() functions to a UART terminal in the future, I just have to figure out how to redirect them myself first*

 DFU controller is another way of flashing the code to the controller.
 It uses the dfu-util toolchain, I have not included steps on installing that on a Windows machine.
 This is because it does not apply to the board of this project by default.